Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

 \section{Nilpotent matroids}

 In this section, in Definition~\ref{k2}, we introduce a new family of matroids called \textit{nilpotent}.
-We~will prove, in Theorem~\ref{nil rea}, that the matroid varieties of nilpotent matroids are realizable and irreducible.
-Additionally, we will study the defining equations of the matroid varieties for some subfamilies of nilpotent matroids, which we call \textit{weak-nilpotent} and \textit{strong-nilpotent} matroids.
-Furthermore, in Theorem~\ref{gc 3}, we will provide a complete set of defining equations for forest point-line configurations.
+We prove, in Theorem~\ref{nil rea}, that the matroid varieties of nilpotent matroids are realizable and irreducible.
+Additionally, we study the defining equations of their matroid varieties.
+Moreover, in Theorem~\ref{gc 3}, we provide a complete set of defining equations for forest configurations.